Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 “Now we return to camp.
 While we are eating supper, we very naturally speak of better fare, as musty bread and spoiled bacon are not pleasant.
 Soon I see Hawkins down by the boat, taking up the sextant, rather a strange proceeding for him, and I question him concerning it.
 He replies that he is trying to find the latitude and longitude of the nearest pie.”

 July 20th, Bros on the Wall

-This side of the climb was to the mouth of the Grand, which was renamed to be the continuation of the Colorado River in 1921.
+This side of the climb was to the mouth of the Grand River, which was renamed to be the continuation of the Colorado River in 1921.
 At the top, their bird’s eye view would come with crevices perhaps as deep as the goose-necked monolith on which they stood.
-They leapt across most of them until they became too wide to chance it— which considering their superlative physicality, was probably pretty dang wide.
+They leapt across most of them until they became too wide to chance it— which considering their superlative physicality, was probably pretty damn wide.

 “It is curious how a little obstacle becomes a great obstruction when a misstep would land a man in the bottom of a deep chasm.
 Climbing the face of a cliff, a man will walk along a step or shelf, but a few inches wide, without hesitancy, if the landing is but ten feet below, should he fall; but if the foot of the cliff is a thousand feet down, he will crawl.”

 July 21st, “So I conclude The Colorado River is not a very easy stream to navigate.” — George Bradley